ECP-WarpX/WarpX/Examples/Physics_applications/beam-beam_collision/README.rst

 Visualize
 ---------

 The figure below shows the number of photons emitted per beam particle (left) and the number of secondary pairs generated per beam particle (right).
-We present the reduced diagnostics and then further compare different results for the reduced diagnostics with some literature:
+We present the reduced diagnostics using the ``plot_reduced.py`` script and then further compare different results for the reduced diagnostics with some literature:

 * (red) simplified WarpX simulation as the example stored in the directory ``/Examples/Physics_applications/beam-beam_collision``;
 * (blue) large-scale WarpX simulation (high resolution and ad hoc generated tables ;